 Peter Jones department store marks the start of the King’s Road at Sloane Square.
 Nearby, on the opposite side of the road is the Duke of York pedestrian precinct and the Saatchi art gallery.
 The further away from Sloane Square you walk, the greater the number of smaller, independent clothes and shoe shops there are, plus a good selection of contemporary furnishing stores.
 The Kings Road is also a treasure trove of antique stores- the famous Chelsea Antiques Market for example.

-The most famous department in the UK, if not the world, is a short drive from The Harrington.
+The most famous department in the UK, if not the world, is a short walk from The Harrington.
 Harrods’ distinctive red terracotta exterior hides a treasure trove for the discerning shopper.
 The fashion and beauty floors are second to none complete with a world-class beauty concierge service.
 You’ll also find a myriad of food options, even pooch-friendly profiteroles.
 As you’re swept up in everything Harrods has to offer, you’ll be forgiven for forgetting to pick up a token Harrods teddy bear as you leave.

 Harvey Nichols is known the world over as a famous department store well known for stocking leading fashion brands.
 It was made famous by Joanna Lumley’s character, Patsy, in the cult ‘Absolutely Fabulous’ TV series.
 If you are looking for an alternative to Harrods then this is certainly worth a visit.

 London’s famous Bond Street is revered throughout the world for its wealth of elegant stores, exclusive brands, designer fashion, luxury goods, fine jewels, art and antiques.
 Set in the heart of Mayfair, in London’s popular West End and encompassed by many of the world’s most outstanding hotels and restaurants, Bond Street is a landmark for all things sophisticated.